-Bahrain is rich in the history and cultural legacy of ancient civilizations, and offers a fascinating blend of Eastern and Western cultures, as well as modern and ancient.
-The capital Manama is a bustling cosmopolitan which boasts world-class restaurants, shopping centers, and tourist attractions.
+Bahrain is rich in the history and cultural legacy of ancient civilisations and offers a fascinating blend of Eastern and Western cultures, as well as modern and ancient.
+The capital Manama is a bustling cosmopolitan which boasts world class restaurants, shopping centers, and tourist attractions.

 Bahrain's climate is hot in summer and mild in winter.
 From November to April the weather is very pleasant, with temperatures ranging from 15 to 24 degrees centigrade.
 Arabic is the official language, but English is widely used by most businesses.